Industry8 min read

 Geographic Considerations

 Marine survey work is geographically concentrated.
 In the UK, the majority of leisure yacht surveying is centred on the South Coast — the Solent (Southampton, Portsmouth, Gosport, Hamble), the West Country (Plymouth, Dartmouth, Falmouth), and the South-East (Essex creeks, Medway, Chichester).
-If you're establishing a practice, proximity to these concentrations matters.
+For a new practice, proximity to these concentrations matters.

 The South Coast is the highest-priority geographic market for a new practitioner.
 The density of IIMS and YDSA members, yacht brokers, marinas, and haul-out facilities is highest here.
 The downside is competition — there are established surveyors in every marina town.
 Differentiation through prompt delivery, digital reporting, and a specific vessel type specialism is more important here than in less competitive regions.

 Scotland has a significant market in commercial and fishing vessel surveys (Aberdeen, Inverness) as well as recreational sailing on the West Coast (Clyde, Caledonian Canal).
-If you have a commercial marine background, Scotland can be a less competitive entry point with higher-value commercial work.
+For a surveyor with a commercial marine background, Scotland can be a less competitive entry point with higher-value commercial work.

 The East Coast (Essex, Suffolk, Norfolk) is characterised by a mix of older GRP yachts, wooden classics, and commercial fishing vessels.
 There is a strong narrowboat surveying market via the Broads and the inland waterways network.
-This is a useful regional specialisation if you're not directly competing with South Coast surveyors.
+This is a useful regional specialisation away from direct competition with South Coast surveyors.

 Inland waterways (the canal network, Thames) is a niche but underserved market.
 Narrowboat surveying requires knowledge different from coastal yacht work — steel hull inspection, gas systems, solid fuel stoves, BSS compliance.
 Surveyors who can credibly work across both coastal and inland craft have a competitive advantage.